 Table 3 provides a summary of the materials included in Allied's ready mix concrete and their relative composition by weight.
 The gross weight of this declared material makes up a minimum of 99% of the product covered by this EPD.
-The weighted average composition by mass of ready mixed concretes in this EPD are as follows:

 Table 3.
-Material Content
+Material Composition